shaloo/docs.arcana/includes/text-snippets/wallet_overview.md

 The Arcana wallet comes pre-configured with some of the popular blockchain networks such as Ethereum and Polygon.
 Other EVM-compatible blockchain network configurations can be added programmatically to the wallet by application developers.

 These additional network settings are stored and retained across user login sessions.
-If the developer has configured the Arcana wallet visibility mode to **Full UI**, then the users can also add new network settings to the Arcana wallet using the wallet UI.
+If the developer has configured the Arcana wallet visibility mode to `alwaysVisible=true`, then the wallet is always visible in the applications' context.
+Users can use the wallet UI to add new network configurations and switch to a different network than the one that the developer has provided by default.
+This is not possible if the `alwaysVisible=false` setting is used during Auth SDK integration.
+In this case, the wallet shows up only when a user has to approve a blockchain transaction and disappears after a user action.
+For more details, see [Arcana wallet visibility modes]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletuimodes.md) and [network switching behavior]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletntwkswitchmode.md).

 {% include "./text-snippets/add_wallet_config_warning.md" %}